kuma35/thinking-forth-translate/chapter3.rst

 We’ve been discussing one way to do decomposition: according to components.
 The second way is according to sequential complexity.

-One of Forth’s rules is that a word must already have been defined to be invoked or referred to.
+One of Forth\’s rules is that a word must already have been defined to be invoked or referred to.
 Usually the sequence in which words are defined parallels the order of increasing capabilities which the words must possess.
 This sequence leads to a natural organization of the source